 This gave it more lifting force and I'm sure it contributed to the successful flight in the gusty fresh wind down at the park.
 Actually, it was more like gale force near the end of the flying session!

-There's the kite, over on the right...
+There's the kite, over there in the photo...

 The foam slabs were so solid that the skewer tips didn't need to go all the way to the nose and tail of the kite.
 Ordinary woodworking glue was used to secure the bamboo to the foam.
 The foam slabs were just butt-joined to each other and secured with the same wood glue.
 The dimensions arranged so the whole thing was square, and hence could fly on one edge like a traditional box design.